jrobenal/Grocery-List/README.md

 # Grocery-List
-Streamlit app that allows users to select their meals and generate a grocery list.
-Also allows for the user to utilize generative AI to create additional recipes based on the grocery list

 This is a Python script that allows users to create a grocery list by selecting meals from different categories.
 It also provides recipe suggestions based on the selected grocery items using OpenAI's text generation capabilities.

 ## Getting Started